Updating the SiD Detector concept: Updating the detector design

 \section{Updating the \SID detector design}

 The last time the \SID detector design received a major overhaul was in the preparation of the DBD.
 With almost a decade past, technology choices, in particular, for the individual subsystems need to be reviewed.
 In the follow section, potential updates are outlined showcasing also the areas where dedicated R\&D is needed and new contribution would be extremely welcome.
-Also with the advances in technology driven e.g. by the HL-LHC in terms of silicon sensor and ASIC development, novel timing detectors and improved services for power distribution and data transmission, it would be very interesting to explore how these could be incorporated into an updated \SID detector concept.
+Also with the advances in technology driven e.g. by the HL-LHC in terms of silicon sensor and ASIC development, novel timing detectors and improved services for power distribution and data transmission, it is very interesting to explore how these could be incorporated into an updated \SID detector concept.

 The use of Particle Flow Algorithms (PFA) for reconstruction puts significant constraints on the detector design.
-PFA detectors meed to have both the tracker and the calorimeter inside the solenoid for the best possible performance. in a typical jet, about 60\% of the energy are due to charged particles, 30~\% to to photons and 10~\% due to neutral hadrons.
-PFA matches tracks with showers and therefore tries to measure the energy of the charged particles by using the most more precise momentum information from the tracker instead of the calorimeter measurement.
-Only the neutral energy measurements are determined by the calorimeters.
-Hence a key ingredient of any PFA detector is a combination of large tracker radius and a strong field to separate the clusters from charged and neutral particles.
+PFA detectors meed to have both the tracker and the calorimeter inside the solenoid for the best possible performance.
+A key ingredient of any PFA detector is a combination of large tracker radius and a strong field to separate the clusters from charged and neutral particles.
 Secondly a very high granularity helps to separate the individual clusters and also is important to minimize the confusion, i.e. assigning individual calorimeter hits to the wrong cluster.
-A schematic view of a PFA reconstruction is shown in Figure~\ref{fig:pfaschematic}.

 The most commonly used PFA algorithm is PandoraPFA~\cite{pandorapfa,Marshall:2015rfa}, which has also been used extensively by \SID.